bzf-2018/academic-kickstart/content/publication/journal/baodse20.md

 ---
-title: "A Survey on Advancing the DBMS Query Optimizer: Cardinality Estimation, Cost Model, and Plan Enumeration"
+title: "A Survey on Advancing the DBMS Query Optimizer - Cardinality Estimation, Cost Model, and Plan Enumeration"
 authors:
 - Hai Lan